Caudinidae Family of Sea Cucumbers

 Sweet Potato Sea Cucumber, Caudina arenicola.
 A representative of the Caudinidae Family of Sea Cucumbers.

-Phylogeny: The Caudinid Sea Cucumbers are members of the Caudinidae Family and like Starfish and Sea Urchins belong to the Phylum Echinodermata and the Subphylum Echinozoa.
+Phylogeny: Caudinid Sea Cucumbers are members of the Caudinidae Family and like sea stars and sea urchins belong to the phylum Echinodermata and the subphylum Echinozoa.
 They are characterized by a larval stage with bilateral symmetry and an adult stage with radial (5-rayed) symmetry.
 They lack the tube feet of other echinoderms.
-They belong to the Class Holothuroidae the Order Molpadida.
+They belong to the class Holothuroidae the order Molpadida.
+The Caudinidae Family contains five genera and thirty-seven species.
+The family name Caudinidae comes from the Latin word meaning “tailed” (even though one genus in the Caudinidae Family is Acaudina, meaning without a tail).

-Reproduction: The Caudinidid individuals are either male or female and they reproduce sexually with fertilization occurring externally.
-The embryos develop in to planktonic larvae and then doliolaria (barrel-shaped stage) before becoming juvenile sea cucumbers.
+Reproduction: Caudinid Sea Cucumbers are gonochoric )male or female for life) and they reproduce sexually with fertilization occurring externally.
+The embryos develop in to planktonic larvae and then doliolaria (barrel-shaped stage) larvae before becoming juvenile sea cucumbers.